 - Internal governance (including reviews and challenges of the planning process by the board and senior management) and controls (including model & data quality, validation & review, documentation, internal audit) of its capital planning processes.

 - the assumptions, methods and models used for estimating losses, revenues, expenses, capital, reserves, etc.

 - The capital policy of the entity, i.e. the principles and guidelines outlined and documented by the entity for its capital planning including goals, targets, triggers & contingency plans, and capital adequacy processes and practices.

 The Fed uses its own forecasting models for balance sheet and risk weighted assets projections of the BHCs, rather than solely relying on the BHC’s own model results to verify the capital strength of the entity under the stressed scenarios.

 Dodd Frank Act Stress Tests

-In addition to this assessment, banks are also required to perform a number of stress tests under the Dodd Frank Act Stress Tests (DFAST), a requirement by the Federal Reserve since 2009.
-While the CCAR and DFAST stress tests are complimentary in that they make use of similar “processes, data, supervisory exercises and requirement”, they differ in the assumption used for future capital actions during the planning horizon.
+In addition to this assessment, banks are also required to perform a number of stress tests under the Dodd Frank Act Stress Tests or DFAST, a requirement by the Federal Reserve since 2009.
+While CCAR and DFAST stress tests are complimentary in that they make use of similar “processes, data, supervisory exercises and requirement”, they differ in the assumption used for future capital actions during the planning horizon.
 For CCAR the entity uses its own capital action assumptions whereas for DFAST all entities use a standardized set of capital actions.

 Annual supervisory DFASTs use hypothetical economic and financial market scenarios with assumptions specified by the Fed.
 Mid-term DFASTs use firm specific assumptions instead for the tests.
 The DFASTs aim to ensure that the banking entity will have adequate capital to absorb losses and allow for continued operations (including its ability to lend) during periods of economic stress.
 The scenarios represent baseline, adverse and severely adverse scenarios.